Rapid Eye Movement sleep is commonly known as REM sleep or REMS. REM can be described as a rather unique phase of mammalian sleep.

 - Random movement of the eyes.

-This sleep phase is also known as Paradoxical Sleep, or Desynchronised Sleep, due to the physiological similarities to a person’s waking states; which includes low-voltage, rapid, desynchronized brainwaves.
-It’s believed that the chemical and electrical activity that regulate this sleep phase originate in the brainstem, and this is most notably characterised by a combination of an abundance of acetylcholine (a neurotransmitter), and the almost complete absence of serotonin, histamine, and norepinephrine (monoamine neurotransmitters).
+This stage of sleep is also known as Paradoxical Sleep, or Desynchronised Sleep, due to the physiological similarities to a person’s waking states; which includes low-voltage, rapid, desynchronized brainwaves.
+It’s believed that the chemical and electrical activity that regulate this sleep phase originate in the brainstem, and this is most notably characterized by a combination of an abundance of acetylcholine (a neurotransmitter), and the almost complete absence of serotonin, histamine, and norepinephrine (monoamine neurotransmitters).